 Some fur parents don’t think twice about feeding their furry canine friend the very same foods they eat, thinking what’s safe for them is safe for their doggie.
-This way of thinking, however, can lead to health problems for your dog, and may even prove fatal.
-To avoid compromising your fur baby’s health and risking his life, make sure not to feed him the following human foods and food ingredients:
+This way of thinking, however, can lead to health problems for your dog, and may even prove to be fatal.
+To avoid compromising your fur baby’s health and risking his life, make sure not to feed him the following human foods and food ingredients.

 1. Grapes and raisins

 You may enjoy munching on grapes and raisins as a snack, but this treat is something you should never share with your pup.
 Although the exact cause or toxin is still unknown, even just a small amount can lead to renal failure in your dog.
 Never attempt to feed him these, no matter how much he begs.

 Chocolate is the ultimate human comfort snack.
 However, it’s something your pup should never taste.
 Whether it’s cocoa powder, white chocolate, dark chocolate or regular milk chocolate, chocolate and its variants are not meant for dog consumption.
 It contains caffeine and theobromine which can cause your pup to vomit and experience diarrhoea, tremors, frequent urination, dehydration, restlessness, an elevated heart rate, seizures, and even death in extreme cases.